 Kraviz

-The soundtrack also features traditional Cossack songs, creating an authentic and historically accurate sound palette.
+The soundtrack also features Cossack folk songs, creating historically accurate, authentic regional vibe.

 Running time: 123 min